Refiloe

 Refiloe is the second studio album by South African hip hop recording artist Cassper Nyovest, released initially on 31 October 2015 at his Fill Up The Dome concert at the Ticket Pro Dome in Johannesburg.

-Refiloe, which means "we have been given", is Nyovest's real first name and is a unisex name in Setswana.
+Refiloe, which means "we have been given", is Nyovest's first name and is a unisex name in Setswana.

 Background and recording

 Guest appearances on this album include fellow South African recording artists Anatii, Riky Rick, Carpo and Doc Shebeleza, as well as international recording artists Stonebwoy and American hip hop recording artists DJ Drama, Casey Veggies and The Game.

 Singles

 The first single off the album, titled "Mama I Made It" was released on 14 August 2015, followed by the promotional singles "Bheki'ndaba Zakho" released on 25 October 2015 and "No Worries" released on 30 October 2015.
 The album's second single "Le Mpitse" was serviced to urban contemporary radio stations on 3 December 2015.
 The music video which was directed by Kyle White and produced by Visual Content Gang, was released on Nyovest's YouTube account on 17 December 2015.

 On 20 January 2016 Nyovest released an extended version of "Malome" as the album's third single.